 Worst Season: 1997-98 (11-71) – Bristow, the new GM with a thankless job, gave his new head coach and former Nugget, Bill Hanzlik, a thankless task: coach one of the NBA’s most untalented teams.
 The results produced the Nuggets worst record ever, and the second worst record in NBA history.
 Woody Allen once said "in the NBA you win 15 games just by showing up" and the Nuggets couldn’t even do that.
 If it wasn’t for Rocky, I don’t know how Nuggets fans got through any home games that season.
 Having attended many of those games, I try hard to pretend this season just never happened.

-If ever there was a Gerald Ford equivalent in the NBA, it was Allan Bristow, who had the unenviable job of cleaning up after the disaster that was the Bernie Bickerstaff Administration.
+Summary: If ever there was a Gerald Ford equivalent in the NBA, it was Allan Bristow, who had the unenviable job of cleaning up after the disaster that was the Bernie Bickerstaff Administration.
 The mess left in Bernie’s wake so gargantuan, that no man could possibly have salvaged the situation within the short time Bristow was given.
 Making matters worse for Bristow was the Nuggets ownership situation, as the Comsat Corporation sold Ascent Entertainment (a Comsat subsidiary and the Nuggets parent company) to Liberty Media Group, who immediately put Ascent’s sports assets up for sale.

-, and brought in a collection of some of the most obscure names in Nuggets player history like Johnny Newman, Eric Washington, Dean Garrett and Priest Lauderdale, in addition to rookies Tony Battie, Danny Fortson and Bobby Jackson – of whom only Jackson panned out as a good player years later in Sacramento.
+Eric Washington, Dean Garrett and Priest Lauderdale, in addition to rookies Tony Battie, Danny Fortson and Bobby Jackson – of whom only Jackson panned out as a good player years later in Sacramento.

 This brief era in Nuggets history was so bad, that one of the Denver columnists (I think it was either Woody Paige or Bob Kravitz, but I don’t remember and couldn’t find the article) wrote an editorial to Bill Hanzlik begging him not to take the job, for it would cost him any future coaching jobs.
 And it did.
 In addition, Bristow himself couldn’t stomach the results and resigned in February, or was forced to, just one year after accepting the VP of Basketball Operations job.
 The Nuggets went about six weeks before introducing a new Vice President and GM, when former Nuggets player and coach Dan Issel took over in late March.